-Welcome to the website for Michael Dowdy, scholar, poet, and teacher.
-Peruse for publications about and occasional dispatches from the crooked spine of the Americas–from the Global Souths of Latin America to the unitedstatesian south, from the Andes to the Appalachians, from Colombia to Columbia, South Carolina.
+Welcome to the website for Michael Dowdy, scholar, poet, and professor.
+Writing about and from the crooked spine of the Americas–from the Global Souths of Latin America to the unitedstatesian south, from the Andes to the Appalachians, from Colombia to Columbia, South Carolina.

 About the header photograph: the Day of the Dead parade, in the Bywater, New Orleans, in 2012.
 Photograph by Ryan Dowdy.
 My ekphrastic poem on this photo was published in in the December 2014 issue of Cobalt Review.